serhatilbey/offcenterZTE/README.md

-# Single Point Imaging with Radial Acquisition and Compressed Sensing
+# Characterizing Off-center MRI with ZTE

-Because the data size is too big for github, the images of the 6 volunteers for different acceleration rates were uploaded to the following link: https://bwsyncandshare.kit.edu/s/TSrtt5EQiifkKPN
+Because the data size is too big for github, the raw data was uploaded to the following link: https://bwsyncandshare.kit.edu/s/TSrtt5EQiifkKPN

 Use the 'load' function in Matlab to load 3D images to the workspace.